 What all of this means to someone living with any type of diabetes is that it is vital to stay hydrated, take medication as prescribed while working towards healthy eating.
 To manage blood sugars, the best you can to increase your body’s ability to fight off Covid 19, or any other virus you might catch.

 We are living in a stressful time, and stress is also a factor that can impair the body’s ability to function at 100 percent.

 Talking with a mental health provider at this time is essential to diabetes management as anxiety and stress will cause your body to increase the hormone cortisol, causing insulin resistance and higher blood glucose levels.

 If you have Type 1 diabetes, when sick, you can increase your basal rate a little to counteract the cortisol release that happens.

 For people with Type 2, Please follow the direction of your doctors to keep your blood sugar in a healthy range.

 Is this scary?
 Yes.
 Do you have the ability to reduce the impact of Covid 19, should you catch it?
 Yes, with healthy nutrition, hydration, proper diabetes management, and following your doctor’s advice.

 Since we are all different, and this blog is not to be considered medical advice, talk with your endocrinologist or certified diabetes educator, before making any management changes.

 Once again, I’m Eliot LeBow, a Diabetes-Focused Psychotherapist who has been living with Type 1 diabetes since 1977.
-For the past 15 years, I’ve been helping individuals and families living and dealing with; Type I and II diabetes, and this is my blog.
+For the past 15 years, I’ve been helping individuals and families living and dealing with; Type 1 and 2 diabetes, and this is my blog.